-“Service Design”, subtitled “From Insight to Implementation” by Andy Polaine, Lavrans Løvlie & Ben Reason
+“Service Design”, subtitled “From Insight to Implementation” by Andy Polaine, Lavrans Løvlie & Ben Reason.

 Service Design has been a field I wanted to dig in for a while.
 And the geek that I am, I was looking for a book to start… Well, apart from all the blog posts I read here and there.
-The book that Polaine, Løvlie and Reason wrote, indeed is a practical guide on how to start and march through this complex task of creating pleasant service design.
-In addition to the actionable advice, there are many examples that put notions into perspective and create a shared reference in the reader’s mind.
+The book that Polaine, Løvlie and Reason wrote is a practical guide on how to start and march through this complex task of creating pleasant service design.
+In addition to the actionable advice, many examples put notions into perspective and create a shared reference in the reader’s mind.
 And this certainly helps the newbie to start pondering on the topic.

 Service Design offers a pool of explanations, methods, insights, practical guidance and much more, as you can see right below in the Table of Contents :

 - Chapter 1: Insurance Is a Service, Not a Product